Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Matching Red Hair and Skin

-Red hair is generally best worn by those with warmer features, but with a variety of different fashion shades available these days, red hair can even be worn with confidence by those with cooler features.
+Red hair is generally best worn by those with warmer features, but there are a variety of different fashion shades available these days and you can even try red hair if you have cooler features as long as you choose the right shade to match.

-Your features will look best when complimented by shades of red hair color that have either gold, red, or copper tones.
-Auburns, chocolate browns, and rich caramel shades are just some of the shades you can look at matched to your complexion and eye color that will likely be a great match for you.
+Your features will look best when complemented by shades of red hair color that have either gold, red, or copper tones.
+Auburn, chocolate brown, and rich caramel shades are just some of the shades you can look at matched to your complexion and eye color that will likely be a great match for you.

 In the case of red hair, fashion shades are your best bet as many of these shades incorporate cooler tones that push the red color towards violet.
 With that said, there's a high chance you'd also look great with brighter warm shades like strawberry blonde too so don't be afraid to experiment a little in your choice of red hair shades.